Working with DBFields

 - Select the required DBField and specify its layout in the Insert Layout box.
 You can select them one by one with the Ctrl key, or you can make a continuous selection with the Shift key.

-- Select Insert to insert the DBField into the destination.
+- Select the Insert button to insert the DBField into the destination.

 - You cannot use the Insert Fields dialog box to insert a DBField into a crosstab.

-In a query-based page report, you can add summaries for DBFields.
+In a query-based page report, you can add summaries for DBFields as follows:

 - Select a DBField, then do one of the following:

 - Select Insert > Summary.